 If using a roasting pan, place cereal mixture on a piece of parchment paper to cool for about 15 minutes.

 Enjoy immediately after cooled!
 Or store in a Ziploc bag or airtight container for up to a week.
+This is one of my favorite things to bring for road trip snacks, just pass out little individual bags to everyone (or keep it all to yourself).

 Break up the bagel and rye chips it small pieces so they go further in the snack mix and you get some in almost every bite.